xgeekshq/split/README.md

 3. Env files

 ### Env files

-An .env file must be in the project root folder where the docker compose file is located and the others in each app folder (frontend and backend).
+An `.env` file must be present in each app folder (frontend and backend) and it's also needed the `.env` in the root folder of the project in order to create the database.
 This files are already provisioned as an example (`.env.example`) in the respective folders and you can use and edit them.
+In order to use the example, please remove the suffix `.example` from the file name.

-The frontend .env file have the parameter named *SECRET* that is required by next-auth on the frontend and to generate it just run the following command `openssl rand -base64 32` in the shell then paste it in the .env file.
+The frontend `.env` file have the parameter named *SECRET* that is required by next-auth on the frontend and to generate it just run the following command `openssl rand -base64 32` in the shell then paste it in the `.env` file.

 ### Database

-Since the database is the only app that is containerized, to run it step into the project root folder and run `docker-compose up -d`.
+Since the database is the only app required to run in dev mode.
+You need to build it running the follow command `docker-compose up -d mongo` in the project's root folder.
 The mongo image is downloaded, built and the database is created with the name that is passed as described in the env file parameter called *DB_NAME*.
 After the container is built, the init script that's inside the database folder runs in order to create a user to manage and connect to the database from the backend.

 ### Backend